MatthewVance/testssl-docker/README.md

 This image is tested on Docker version 1.8.2.

-Use on older versions (down to 1.0) at your own risk.
+Use on older versions at your own risk.

 # User feedback